risingwavelabs/dbt-risingwave/README.md

 A [RisingWave](https://github.com/risingwavelabs/risingwave)
 adapter plugin for [dbt](https://www.getdbt.com/).

 **RisingWave** is a cloud-native streaming database that uses SQL as the interface language.
-It is designed to reduce the complexity and cost of building real-time applications.
+It is designed to reduce the complexity and cost of building real-time applications. https://www.risingwave.com

 **dbt** enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

-**NOTICE**

-The adapter (dbt-risingwave) is in very early stage and it just works.
-However, it does not guarantee backward compatibility currently.
+Use dbt for data transformations https://docs.risingwave.com/docs/upcoming/use-dbt

 ## Getting started